findmypast/testing-react-workshop/enzyme-examples.md

 **Why use it?**

 * Keeps the code base clean and reduced boiler code
-* Rendering components becomes stable
+* Stable rendering of components
-* Provides an easy to use API to assert on the rendered component e.g `dom.find('.element')`
+* Easy to use API to assert on the rendered component e.g `dom.find('.element')`

 ## What our code looked like before Enzyme

-Below is **one** test of asserting the user name exists in the `ProfileBox` component.
+Below is **one** test asserting the user name exists in the `ProfileBox` component.

-In the `before` the component is rendered to the dom.
-The `setTimeout` is used to force the before to wait helping to ensure the component is mounted. (bit of a hack.)
+In the `before` the component is rendered to the dom (using jsdom).
+The `setTimeout` is used to force the before to wait to ensure the component is mounted. (bit of a hack.)

 In the `after` the component is removed for clean up.